Single atom trapping in a metasurface lens optical tweezer: Appendix

 To image a single atom in the tweezer, we utilize PGC imaging.
 The PGC configuration with less detuning cools the atom while scattering photons.
 The trapped atom is illuminated with a 500 $\mu$m waist and 150 $\mu$W PGC/probe beam (beam geometry shown in Fig.~\ref{fig:figS2}e, $\approx$10$I_{\textrm{sat}}$, 47 MHz red detuned from free-space atomic resonance) for 25 ms and the fluorescence is collected by the metalens ($I_{\textrm{sat}}$ is the saturation intensity of $^{87}$Rb $D2$ $F=2$ to $F'=3$ transition).
 After passing through the metalens, the slightly diverging fluorescence is reflected by a dichroic mirror and passed through the compensation and imaging lens (L1 and L2 in Fig.~\ref{fig:figS2}d) and focused onto a Princeton Instruments PIXIS 1024B CCD camera.
 The imaging loss rate is higher than typical PGC imaging due to the probe beam being perpendicular to the metalens substrate so no axial cooling is present during PGC imaging.
+While a full analysis of fluorescence collection efficiency requires calibration of the probe light intensity, trap depth, and imaging path efficiency, we can roughly compare the expected and measured CCD counts.
+The total fluorescence collected in the experiment is around $3\%$, and the expected efficiency is $4.5\%$ when only accounting for the solid angle at NA 0.55 and the efficiency of the metalens, but not other loss in the imaging path.
 The data presented are in CCD counts and are not converted to photon count.
 The intensity variation in the averaged atom array image presented in Fig.~\ref{fig:fig1}d and Fig.~\ref{fig:fig3}a stems from varying trap depths and aberrations that affect both loading and imaging.
 In the array trapping experiment, the optical power of the traps are equalized to within 5$\%$ relative difference at the Fourier plane in between the relay lens, but due to aberrations the actual trap depth deviates from the on-axis trap.